Blendify/blender-manual/blender_docs/manual/game_engine/camera/dome.rst

 ------------------------

 Designed for truncated domes,
-this mode aligns the fisheye image with the bottom of the window while touching the sides.
+this mode aligns the fisheye image with the bottom of the window, while touching the sides.

 - The Field of view goes from 90º to 250º degrees.
 - From 90º to 180º we are using four renders.